On the Trade-off between Redundancy and Local Coherence in Summarization: Related Work

 More recently, summarization approaches rely instead on neural networks to obtain deep representations of content units by means of convolutional neural networks \shortcite{perez2019generating,narayan2019article}, recurrent neural networks \shortcite{narayan2018document,narayan2018ranking,cheng2016neural}, Transformers \shortcite{song2019mass,dong2019unified} and lately by leveraging large pretrained language models \shortcite{zheng2019pacsum,liu2019text,zhang2020pegasus}.
-Building up on traditional methods, neural summarization models leverage discourse \shortcite{clarke2010discourse,cohan2018discourse}, topical \cite{narayan2019article}, and graph representations \shortcite{graphsumsurvey21}.
-Even though most research concentrates on summarization of middle-sized documents like news articles and Reddit posts \cite{volske2017tl}, recent work has shifted attention to long document summarization and its challenges \cite{cohan2018discourse,sharma2019bigpatent,xiao2019extractive}.
-Among recent efforts it is worth mentioning architectures tailored to consume longer inputs by reducing the time complexity of the attention mechanism \shortcite{Beltagy2020Longformer,wang2020linformer,huang2021efficient} or leveraging the structure of the input document \shortcite{cohan2019pretrained,narayan2020stepwise}.
-The present work follows this line of research by introducing summarization systems capable of consuming long documents and extracting a summary in linear time w.r.t.\ the number of sentences, although with large constants.
-Note that the proposed systems do not employ neural networks during content representation or selection but instead operate over cognitively-inspired structures of propositions representing human memory.
+Building upon traditional methods, neural summarization models leverage discourse \shortcite{clarke2010discourse,cohan2018discourse}, topical \cite{narayan2019article}, and graph representations \shortcite{graphsumsurvey21,qiu-cohen-2022-abstractive}.
+Even though most research concentrates on summarization of middle-sized documents like news articles and Reddit posts \cite{volske2017tl}, recent work has shifted attention to long document summarization and its challenges \cite{cohan2018discourse,sharma2019bigpatent,xiao2019extractive,fonseca2022factorizing}.
+Among recent efforts, it is worth mentioning architectures tailored to consume longer inputs by reducing the time complexity of the attention mechanism \shortcite{Beltagy2020Longformer,wang2020linformer,huang2021efficient} or leveraging the structure of the input document \shortcite{cohan2019pretrained,narayan2020stepwise}.
+The present work follows this line of research by introducing summarization systems capable of consuming long documents and extracting a summary in linear time w.r.t.\ the number of sentences.
+Note that the proposed systems do not employ neural networks during content representation or selection but instead operate over cognitively inspired data structures of propositions representing human memory.